 Return of sleep difficulties — also called rebound insomnia

-Lorazepam, sold under the brand name Ativan, is a potent, short-term-use tranquilizer that induces sedation and muscle relaxation.
-Lorazepam, like all benzo drugs, is recommended for short-term use only, to avoid dependence which can happen quickly.
-Despite the recommendations, many doctors continue to prescribe lorazepam far longer than the recommended time frame without advising of the potential consequences of Ativan withdrawal, which can have disastrous consequences for their patients.
+Lorazepam, sold under the brand name Ativan, is a potent, tranquilizer that induces sedation and muscle relaxation.
+Ativan, like all benzo drugs, is recommended for short-term use only, to avoid dependence, which can develop quickly.
+Despite the recommendations, many doctors continue to prescribe Ativan or lorazepam far longer than the recommended time frame without advising of the potential consequences of Ativan withdrawal, which can have disastrous consequences for their patients.
 Benzo prescriptions have continued to soar, despite cautions given by drug regulators and clinical researchers.38

-Before prescribing, physicians can employ guidelines that they have been directed to follow, which includes the following prescribing best practices: 1
+Before prescribing, physicians are encouraged to employ guidelines that they have been directed to follow, which include the following prescribing best practices: 1,15

 Take full history including alcohol or other drug use, licit and illicit.

-The patient must be informed of the side effects of benzodiazepines.
+The patient must be informed of the potential adverse effects of benzodiazepines.

 Search for and treat underlying causes before prescribing.

-Explore and discuss referral to other therapies or types of services.
+Explore and discuss referrals to other therapies or types of services.

 Explore and discuss alternative types of therapies or treatments.

-Explore, discuss, consider the possibility of the patient delaying the prescription until the next visit.
+Explore, discuss, and consider the possibility of the patient delaying the prescription until the next visit.

 Benzodiazepines should not be prescribed for more than a few weeks.

-Benzodiazepine drugs such as Ativan are used as a potent short term tranquilizer for a variety of purposes.
+Ativan is used as a potent short-term tranquilizer for a variety of purposes.
 The drug is fast-acting and produces a drowsy, calming, and mildly euphoric effect as a result of depression of the central nervous system.

-One of the considering factors regarding lorazepam is that it is short-acting.
+Ativan is short-acting benzo.
 If someone takes it at night, it can be that by morning they are no longer feeling the sedating effects.
-Especially for people who experience daytime anxiety, this can create a rollercoastering effect of inter-dosing withdrawal manifestations.
+Especially for people who experience daytime anxiety, this can create a rollercoastering effect of inter-dosing lorazepam withdrawal manifestations.
 Should this be occurring, the tendency may be for the practitioner to include daytime dosing.
-It is for this reason that lorazepam (Ativan) is a poor choice for long-standing pre-existing anxiety.
-The person with pre-existing anxiety could quickly find themselves in a spot where they are taking the medication 3 or 4 times a day, and no clear way out of this situation.
+It is for this reason that Ativan is a poor choice for long-standing pre-existing anxiety.
+The person with pre-existing anxiety could quickly find themselves in a spot where they are taking the medication 3 or 4 times a day, and no clear way out of this situation.16

 Lorazepam is sometimes abused by opiate users because combining these two drugs augments the euphoric effects, although the practice is dangerous and often leads to overdose, coma, or death.